Tips for New Players

 from GoS veteran alMordre

 A Game of Stones is not the simplest game.
 It can be played simply, but once you get into it, there is depth here to explore.
 Here's a list of very basic info that will help you get up to speed, with some digging around and figuring out where things are.
 After this, the Wiki site, several threads in the Forum, other players, and that most heartless wench, Experience, will fill in most of the blanks.

 - 1. Each character starts with 70 turns (sword-icon counter).
 2 turns added to counter on the hour, so 48 per day.
 Can keep a max of 100 turns.
-(200 max saved, and other very convenient but no-gameplay-advantage bonuses if you donate at least $5 to the game.

 - 2. Allocate your Skill points - You'll be sorely underpowered starting out if you don't do this.
 Top-row "Passive" skills always in effect, bottom-row "Active" skills have to be activated.
 Active skills can't be higher level than the Passive skills above them.
 More Skill points are awarded each level, and the rate increases at level 15, 30, etc. New character Class choices are available at level 20, 40, etc. The Skills page can be found by clicking the Character's name on the navbar.

 - 3. More gear can be bought from Shops in Cities, or can be scavenged from NPCs when Exploring.
 You can't equip a piece of gear with a point cost more than half your total equipment points.
 Items you can't use appear red in your inventory list, and don't appear in equipment menus.
 Some ter'angreal/skills lower equipment point costs to get you there quicker.